 Gear for the Hike

 Although you could get away with doing this hike with fitness gear as many trail runners do, I strongly recommend using proper hiking gear.
-There’s a decent amount of shade on the hike but there are exposed sections that can get very hot.
-Here’s what I recommend.
+Don’t let the fact that this isn’t a big mountain hike fool you, it’s long and has tough sections.
+There’s a decent amount of shade on the hike but there are also exposed sections that can get very hot.
+There can also be flies and mosquitos, so bring insect repellant.

 This popular hike route actually covers a few parks.
 It starts the Marshall Canyon Trail, which then enters Marshall Canyon Regional Park, which then enters Claremont Hills Wilderness Park and becomes the Cobalt Canyon Trail, then heads back on the Marshall Canyon Trail.
 So all that happens.
 There are a lot of trails in these parks, and if you want to go off the guide to explore, there are many opportunities.
 But again, this route is the most popular one and a good starting point for your first hike in the area.